jslonim/AngularOCR/README.md

 # AngularOCR
-Angular project to upload any image and extract the wording thought OCR
+Angular project to upload any image and extract the wording (croping the exact words you may need) thought OCR